Angelica137/find_char/README.md

-# Bisaection search in strings
+# Bisection search in strings

 This is part MITx 600 coursework.